 Pregnancy changes everything.
 Of course, if you’re pregnant, you probably already realize that.
 Along with the requisite wardrobe changes, the changes in how you walk (due to the changing weight distribution), and the changes to your sleep and wake cycles, you may have noticed another big, less anticipated change, and one that arrived way before the major pregnancy-related changes in your appearance.
 Pregnancy hormones can cause significant changes to your oral health, particularly your gum health.
-From the first trimester forward, you may have noticed that your gums are more sensitive and swollen.
+From the first trimester forward, you may have noticed that your gums are more sensitive and swollen during your pregnancy.
 But, if your gums started bleeding, you, appropriately, are interested in solutions rather than just accepting the change.
 The great news is you don’t have to accept the discomfort; there are steps you can take to avoid or treat bleeding gums during pregnancy.

 Solution #1: Avoiding the Problem